neuromodulation/py_neuromodulation/docs/source/usage.rst

 We will here explain the basic usage of py_neuromodulation.
 Also check out the :doc:`examples <examples>`.

-In general only a time series is required with a specific sampling frequency.
+In general only a time series is required with a specified sampling frequency.

 Here is the definition of a minimalistic example:

 .. code-block:: python

     import py_neuromodulation as pn
+    import numpy as np

     NUM_CHANNELS = 5
     NUM_DATA = 10000
     sfreq = 1000  # Hz
-    feature_freq = 10  # Hz
+    feature_freq = 3  # Hz

     data = np.random.random([10, 10000])

-    stream = pn.Stream(data, sfreq, feature_freq)
+    stream = pn.Stream(sfreq=sfreq, data=data, sampling_rate_features_hz=sampling_rate_features_hz)
     features = stream.run()

+`features` will be dictionary containing the computed features for each channel.
 In this example default the default signal processing pipeline was estimated.
-An offline data-stream is being initialized.
-The raw data is common-average re-referenced, FFT features with a sampling frequency of 10 Hz are calculated, and subsequently z-score normalized.
+An offline data-stream was initialized with raw data common-average re-referenced, FFT, bursting features and temporal waveform shape computed.
+Features were calculated with a *sampling_rate_features_hz* of 3 Hz and subsequently *z-score* normalized.

-We can however further define channel-specific parametrization such as re-referencing, channel selection, target definition, and also select and define features for computation. py_neuromodualtion currently supports a set of additional features such as temporal waveform shape, `fooof <https://fooof-tools.github.io/fooof/>`_, bursts and more.
+We can however further define channel-specific parametrization such as re-referencing, channel selection, target definition, and also select and define many additional features for computation.

+Check out the example :doc:`plot_example_first_demo` for a first introduction.

 In the following sections we will discuss how additional parametrization can be enabled.